-Keyland

-Developments

-Ltd is a property

-trading and

-development

-business to

-which Yorkshire

-Water sells nonoperational land

-when it is no
+Water sells nonoperational land when it is no longer required.

-longer required.

-Kelda Water

-Services Ltd

-provides water

-and waste water

-services in the

-UK, outside of

-the area licensed

 by Ofwat.
-These

-companies are

-currently being

-disposed of and

-are expected to

-no longer form

-part of the group

-in the future.
+These companies are currently being disposed of and are expected to no longer form part of the group in the future.

 Yorkshire Water is the only company in this group that is regulated by Ofwat.
 It holds the licence to provide water and sewerage services to our customers and the governance for Yorkshire Water is described within this report.
 However, all the companies within the group share common values in relation to governance and Directors may be on the board of more than one company in the group.